 - Nice-to-have (12 %): The exchange did not have a significant impact on the future development.
 Even if it was experienced as a pleasant, valuable and enriching time, it did not lead to any impulses for change.

 - Turning point (7%): The experience marked a turning point in the individual’s biography.
 It is seen as a major change in life or as a starting point – causing the individual’s life to take another course.

 (Thomas, A. et. al. 2006, p.4)

 Reviewing these findings, it is very interesting that in only 12% of the former participants their experience did not leave a major impact on their further biography.
 All the others state that it had valuable and memorable effect on their own personal development.
 And these effects were triggered by events that were between two and four weeks long.
-What effects would you expect interviewing EVS volunteers 10 years after their service?
+What effects would you expect interviewing volunteers of European Youth Programmes 10 years after their service?

 Anyone travelling in the search for the unknown without really expecting it will never be disappointed.
 I don’t mean the big events, quite the opposite – a look, a phrase, an image, an idea, that shifts something in your inner wheels, that later, perhaps much later, when something happens or has become clear, shapes your life forever.